EddyVerbruggen/cordova-plugin-googleplus/README.md

 Using the Cordova CLI and [npm](https://www.npmjs.com/package/cordova-plugin-googleplus):
 ```
-$ cordova plugin add cordova-plugin-googleplus --save --variable REVERSED_CLIENT_ID=myreversedclientid
+$ cordova plugin add cordova-plugin-googleplus --save --variable REVERSED_CLIENT_ID=myreversedclientid --variable WEB_APPLICATION_CLIENT_ID=mywebapplicationclientid
 $ cordova prepare
 ```

 Using the Cordova CLI to fetch the latest version from GitHub:
 ```
-$ cordova plugin add https://github.com/EddyVerbruggen/cordova-plugin-googleplus --save --variable REVERSED_CLIENT_ID=myreversedclientid
+$ cordova plugin add https://github.com/EddyVerbruggen/cordova-plugin-googleplus --save --variable REVERSED_CLIENT_ID=myreversedclientid  --variable WEB_APPLICATION_CLIENT_ID=mywebapplicationclientid
 $ cordova prepare
 ```

 IMPORTANT:

-* _Please note that `myreversedclientid` is a place holder for the reversed clientId you find in your iOS configuration file.
+* _Please note that `myreversedclientid` and `mywebapplicationclientid` is a place holder for the reversed clientId you find in your iOS configuration file.
 Do not surround this value with quotes. **(iOS only Applications)**_

-* _If you are building a hybrid application **(Browser, iOS and Android)**, or an Android application, you have to replace `myreversedclientid` with the reverse value of Client ID in your **Release** credential generated on step 3, on [Google Developer's Console](https://console.developers.google.com/), this will be: **"com.googleusercontent.apps.`uniqueId`"**, without quotes._
+* _If you are building a hybrid application **(Browser, iOS and Android)**, or an Android application, you have to replace `myreversedclientid` and `mywebapplicationclientid` with the reverse value of Client ID in your **Release** credential generated on step 3, on [Google Developer's Console](https://console.developers.google.com/), this will be: **"com.googleusercontent.apps.`uniqueId`"**, without quotes._

 GooglePlus.js is brought in automatically.
 There is no need to change or add anything in your html.